MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/France/how-to-calculate-accelerated-depreciation.md

   - "fr-fr"
 ---
 # How to: Calculate Accelerated Depreciation
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you calculate periodic depreciation for fixed assets by using the **Calculate Depreciation** batch job.
+In ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, you calculate periodic depreciation for fixed assets by using the **Calculate Depreciation** batch job.
 The fixed asset depreciation book that is linked to the fixed asset defines the depreciation method, the starting date for depreciation, and the fixed asset posting group that is used in the batch job.

  If a fixed asset depreciation book is integrated with the general ledger, then it is called an *accounting depreciation book*.
 If a fixed asset depreciation book is not integrated with the general ledger, then it is called a *tax depreciation book*.